3 Simple Budgeting Categories for Busy Moms | An Easy Way to Manage Your Budget

 When this happens, there’s no point arguing or pointing fingers.
 The budget got blown and there are still spending needs.

-Look at the money you have left for the month and redistribute it for the remaining weeks.
+Once you’ve paid the expense, look at your budget balances and redistribute it for the remaining weeks.
 You might have $75 a week instead of $200 for the rest of the month.
-Try to stick to the bare minimum needs and come up with a plan to avoid this next month.
+Try to stick to the bare minimum needs and create a plan to avoid this next month.

 If you blow your entire budget and there’s no way to fix things.
 Try to spend as little as possible and reevaluate next month.